Friends of Nature: Commitment to sustainable development

 International environmental campaigns, such as "100,000 Trees for Europe" or "Blue Rivers for Europe" are intended to enhance environmental awareness in Europe and to offer members opportunities to take action in the interest of the environment.
 In 1995, the Friends of Nature set up the "Institute for Integrative Tourism".
 The "Manifesto for a New Europe" (1993) and the "Manifesto for a Social, Ecological and Peaceful Future" (1996) proposals submitted to the Inter-governmental Conference of the European Union, and the "Green Paper - The Alps" are examples of international lobbying by the Friends of Nature.

 Friends of Nature worldwide

 With 350,000 members organised in approximately 45 member organisations, the Friends of Nature are among the biggest non-profit and non-governmental organisations worldwide.
 They provide environmentally sound travel programmes for their members and run over 700 Nature Friends Houses mainly in Europe.
 The houses vary in size and facilities.

+Nature Friends Los Angeles

+Nature Friends Los Angeles was founded in 1920 in Sierra Madre, California.
+Nature Friends members, some of whom were immigrants from Germany and Hungary, completed building the chalet style clubhouse in 1923.
+The original building had only two stories.
+A dance hall was added in 1927.
+The site served as a nature sanctuary, retreat center, community resource and welcoming garden.
+In 2025, the Eaton Fire destroyed more than 9,400 structures, and Nature Friends LA was completely lost.
+"The site of weddings, socials and classes, the volunteer-based organization is fundraising to build a new center.”